Chapter: Lower Bounds

 If the leader is honest and the network is synchronous, how quickly can all honest parties decide?

 The broad map is Good-case Latency of Byzantine Broadcast: a Complete Categorization, with the corresponding paper Good-case Latency of Byzantine Broadcast: A Complete Categorization.
-The post separates synchrony, partial synchrony, and asynchrony, and gives tight thresholds for two-round good-case protocols.
+The post separates synchrony, partial synchrony, and asynchrony.
+It is not one lower bound, but a collection of tight bounds across several regimes.

 For synchrony, read Good-case Latency of Byzantine Broadcast: the Synchronous Case.
 The main theme is equivocation detection.
 Depending on the exact resilience regime, the best latency is not always an integer number of full delay bounds.